Hi and thanks for stopping by 🙂 !

 I am Shumaila and I do the cooking, baking, eating, writing, styling and photography for the Novice Housewife.
-I am a twenty eight nine year old Indian (absolutely in love with my country), Sikh by religion, with a muslim name and a Hindu husband (Vikram or known on the blog as V) presently living in the US India and trying my hand at making cakes/cookies/cupcakes for a living.
+I am a twenty eight nine thirty one year old Indian (absolutely in love with my country), Sikh by religion, with a muslim name and a Hindu husband (Vikram or known on the blog as V) presently living in the US India and trying my hand at making cakes/cookies/cupcakes for a living.